Quagga/quagga/HACKING.md

     much easier for maintainers to have confidence that they will be able to support your change.

--   New code should be arranged so that it easy to verify and test.
+-   New code should be arranged so that it is easy to verify and test.
 E.g. stateful logic should be separated out from functional logic as much as possible: wherever possible, move complex logic out to smaller helper functions which access no state other than their arguments.